Where

 9.30am

-Sip an sniff through a tasting of Fowles' shiraz – there's a handful of takes on the varietal to try.
-Family-owned Fowles has been in business since 1968, but a modern makeover in early 2019 has brought the winery’s cellar door firmly into the 21st century – admire the undulating granite mountains of the Strathbogie Ranges through the floor-to-ceiling glass, a contemporary take on the quintessential Aussie shed.
+Swirl, sniff and sip your way through a tasting of Fowles' shiraz – there's a handful of takes on the varietal to try.
+Family-owned Fowles has been in business since 1968, but a modern makeover in recent years has brought the winery's cellar door firmly into the 21st century.
+Admire the undulating granite mountains of the Strathbogie Ranges through the floor-to-ceiling glass, a contemporary take on the quintessential Aussie shed.

 10.15am

-Make your way to local institution Tahbilk Winery and Vineyard, 30-minutes from Fowles.
-Established in 1860, this is the oldest family-owned winery in Victoria.
+Make your way to historic Tahbilk Winery and Cellar Door, 30 minutes from Fowles.
+Established in 1860, Tahbilk is the oldest family-owned winery in Victoria.

-Beyond the tasting bench, explore the winery's Eco Trails on foot, taking the six-kilometre circuit along walking paths and boardwalks.
-Cruise through the billabongs after which the estate was named by the traditional owners of this land, the Taungurung people, in an electric-powered boat.
-Or take a blending class, where you can create your own signature blend from several varietals.
+Beyond the tasting bench, explore the winery's billabong walking trails on foot, meandering through the wetlands on walking paths and boardwalks.
+Cruise in an electric-powered boat through the billabongs named by the Traditional Owners of this land, the Taungurung People.
+Or take a wine-blending class, where you can create your own signature blend from several wine varietals.

 12.00pm